 \section{Introduction}

 Interacting many-body quantum systems continue to challenge our understanding of fundamental processes like thermalization and transport.
-Understanding the universal properties of the eigenvalue spectra of the Hamiltonians describing such systems provides valuable insights about their dynamics.
-The universal fluctuations of the level spacings between adjacent energy eigenvalues is one such observable.
+Understanding the universal properties of the eigenvalue spectra of the Hamiltonians describing such systems provides valuable insights into their dynamics.
+The universal fluctuations of the level spacings between adjacent energy eigenvalues are one such observable.
 Bohigas-Giannoni-Schmit conjecture~\cite{Bohigas:1983er} states that for quantum systems whose classical dynamics is non-integrable, the universal fluctuations of the level separations between eigenvalues of the Hamiltonian belong to one of the three universality classes of Wigner-Dyson statistics within Random Matrix theory (RMT).
-On the other hand if the corresponding classical dynamics is completely integrable, then the quantum energy eigenvalues behave like a sequence of independent random variables according to Berry-Tabor conjecture~\cite{10.1098/rspa.1977.0140}.
-Therefore studying the universal level spacing fluctuations of a quantum system allows us to learn about the classical dynamics and vice versa, in particular, it allows us to understand how classical (non-)integrability manifests itself in the quantum many-body theory.
-This is important since it is expected that in classical non-integrable many body systems, the long-time dynamics characterized by ergodicity and mixing in the phase space, is universally governed by a thermal fixed point.
-However the connection between chaos and thermalization is not very apparent in a quantum system~\cite{Deutsch:2018ulr}.
+On the other hand, if the corresponding classical dynamics is completely integrable, then the quantum energy eigenvalues behave like a sequence of independent random variables according to the Berry-Tabor conjecture~\cite{10.1098/rspa.1977.0140}.
+Therefore, studying the universal level spacing fluctuations of a quantum system allows us to learn about the classical dynamics and vice versa; in particular, it enables us to understand how classical (non-)integrability manifests itself in the quantum many-body theory.
+This is important since it is expected that the long-time dynamics in classical non-integrable many-body systems, characterized by ergodicity and mixing in the phase space, is universally governed by a thermal fixed point.
+However, the connection between chaos and thermalization is not very apparent in a quantum system~\cite{Deutsch:2018ulr}.